xy-241/CS-Notes/content/Linux/Bash Scripting.md

 - For return value, use `echo` instead
 - And use `$(<BASH_FUNCTION_HERE>)` command substitution to capture the return value

+## Keep the Changes in Current Shell
+---
+- By default, the temporary changes like setting [[Environment Variable]] are going to be removed once the bash script finishes
+- We can run the bash script with `source` which executes commands from a bash script in the current shell, so temporary changes are preserved after the bash script finishes running
 ## References
 ---
 - Solving the Dotfiles Problem (And Learning Bash)